TeddyCho/TeddyCho.github.io/_posts/2015-05-20-where-do-volumes-come-from.md

 </div>
 </div>

-To further support that listing exchange helps determine exchange market share profile, we expand each group by their constituent symbols.
+To further support that primary exchange helps determine exchange market share profile, we expand each group by their constituent symbols.

 ## NASDAQ Stocks
 Within NASDAQ stocks, exchange shares were consistent: